RenardMacorol/RenardMacorol/README.md

-# Hi There!
+# Hi there!
 I'm Renard Macorol

 Hello!
 I'm Renard Macorol, a passionate individual with a knack for coding and database management.
 I enjoy delving into complex problems and crafting elegant solutions.
 My tech journey began with the BS Computer Science program, and I've been on an exciting learning path ever since.